Pariyazare/VNS-neuromodulator-model/README.md

 ## Main outputs

 - Simulated neuromodulator response over time
-- Comparison of effective and ineffective VNS parameter sets
+- Plots of effective and ineffective VNS parameter sets

 ## How to use